-If a court considers that there are good reasons, it may order the release of a defendant on the defendant's entering into a promise (recognisance or bond) to be of good behaviour for such period as the court thinks fit, usually between six months and three years [see Criminal Law (Sentencing) Act 1988 (SA) ss 39 and 40].
+If a court considers that there are good reasons, it may order the release of a defendant on the defendant's entering into a promise bond to be of good behaviour for such period as the court thinks fit, usually between six months and three years [see Criminal Law (Sentencing) Act 1988 (SA) ss 39 and 40].

-- being under the supervision of a community corrections officer
+- being under the supervision of a community corrections officer;

-- undergoing medical, psychological or psychiatric treatment
+- undergoing medical, psychological or psychiatric treatment;

-- live at a particular address or not to live at a particular address
+- live at a particular address or not to live at a particular address;

-- perform community service work
+- perform community service work;

-- abstinence from drugs or alcohol
+- abstinence from drugs or alcohol;

-- payment of compensation
+- payment of compensation;

 The Minister may also waive the obligations of probationers to comply with any conditions requiring supervision if the Minister for Correctional Services is satisfied that it is no longer necessary for there to be supervision and it is not in the best interest of the probationer to remain under supervision [see s 44(2)].
-The Court may also by order discharge the bond [see s 44(3)].

 When a person does not comply with a condition of a bond, then they can be enforcement proceedings lodged against them [see s 57].
-Usually this occurs when someone commits a further offence, have not completed community service work or have not complied with supervision by a community corrections officer.
+Usually this occurs when someone commits a further offence, has not completed community service work or has not complied with supervision by a community corrections officer.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.